 What is LSD?

 LSD is a chemical extracted from a fungus.
-It’s also known as acid, trips, tabs, microdots and dots.
+It’s also known as acid, trips, tabs, microdots, dots and Lucy.

 It comes as an odourless white powder that can be dissolved in water.
 It may also be soaked up on blotting paper, sugar cubes or microdots (little gelatine balls), or taken as a liquid, tablet or capsule.